 On a brief trip to Auckland, New Zealand, my husband and I dined at some of the city’s best restaurants, from casual to upscale.
 Not surprisingly, we discovered that dining in Auckland New Zealand can rival that of any major international city.
+I named two of the restaurants below, The Grove and The Sugar Club, as two of the best restaurants I visited in 2019.

 The Sugar Club